- Mann Hall 315

 His goals for the WaSH cluster include employing state-of-the-art chemical analytical techniques combined with laboratory- and field- based research methods to solve the most pressing environmental health issues affecting communities in resource poor settings worldwide.

-Josh’s research interests include field and laboratory methods for detection of pollutants in drinking water sources along with the development of affordable and locally managed treatment technologies.
+The Kearns lab develops field and laboratory methods for detection of pollutants in drinking water sources along with affordable and locally managed treatment technologies.
 Josh pioneered the use of biochar – a charcoal material generated from local biomass – as an adsorbent to remove chemical toxins such as herbicides, pharmaceuticals, and industrial pollutants in low cost water treatment.

-Josh has nearly twelve years’ experience working in WaSH development with villages and community based organizations in southeast Asia.
-Josh also conducts ongoing field research with a WaSH nonprofit in central Mexico.
+Josh has over twelve years’ experience working in WaSH development with villages and community based organizations in southeast Asia.
+The Kearns lab also conducts ongoing field research with Caminos de Agua, a WaSH nonprofit in central Mexico.

-Beginning in 2019 Josh will lead a Maymester field course in Mexico titled Water Supply and Treatment in Low Resource Settings.
+Maymester field course in Mexico CE497 Water Supply and Treatment in Low Resource Settings.

 Learn more about Josh’s work at the Kearns Lab web page.